History of banking: Italian bankers

-The Republic of Venice, sometimes mistakenly credited with establishing a Bank of Venice in the 12th century, did not formally create a public bank until 1587.
-However in the 13th and 14th centuries its Grain Office did a banking business that included both deposits and lending.
+The Republic of Venice, sometimes mistakenly credited with establishing a public bank in the 12th century, did not formally do so until 1587 and the establishment of the Banco della Piazza di Rialto.
+However, in the 13th and 14th centuries its Grain Office did a banking business that included both deposits and lending.
 The Republic's system of transferable public debt has also been identified as an important contribution to the development of banking.

-In the middle of the 13th century, groups of Christians, particularly the French Cahorsins and Italian Lombards, invented legal loopholes to get around the ban on Christian usury; for example, one method of effecting a loan with interest was to offer money without interest, but also require that the loan be insured against possible loss or injury, and/or delays in repayment (see contractum trinius).
+In the middle of the 13th century, groups of Christians, particularly the Italian Lombards and French Cahorsins, invented legal loopholes to get around the ban on Christian usury; for example, one method of effecting a loan with interest was to offer money without interest, but also require that the loan be insured against possible loss or injury, and/or delays in repayment (see contractum trinius).
 The Christians utilizing these legal loopholes became known as the pope's usurers, and reduced the importance of the Jews to European monarchs.
-Later in the Middle Ages, a distinction evolved between things that were consumable (such as food and fuel) and those that were not, with usury permitted on loans that involved the latter.
+Later in the Middle Ages, a distinction evolved between consumable necessities such as food and fuel versus durable goods, with usury permitted on loans that involved the latter.